Van-Nostrand/portland-craft-menu/questions.md

 red items..?
 no descriptions for parmesan fries, cajun fries, quinoa salad,

-what hot sauce is used on the coffin wing fresh sheet items?
+what hot sauce is used on the coffin wing, and the wording for that item

+fresh sheet items?